 It is in our psyches – going to market in the morning to bring home the freshest whole foods.
 In fact, here in Pittsburgh, the largest food retailer has special stores with “Market” in its name, and in the South East, another grocer chain has opened stores with both “Fresh” and “Market” in its name.
 But the real fresh markets are the farmers’ markets where local farmers – real farmers with names like Greg, or Alice – come to sell their fresh goods that were in the ground yesterday or in the case of the fresh free-range eggs, in the bodies of their mother this week.
 They came to market in pickup trucks from less than 100 miles away, and there is no middle man or woman.
 The fresh foods still have the energy that they were created with, and since most of these farmers are organic and/or practice sustainable practices, the soil has not been depleted by a mono-culture and chemicals.

 Why is it important to know your farmer?
 There are a number of reasons – first, you know what you are getting – is it really grass-fed and what does that mean?
-You might be shocked that your farmer might explain as mine did today that the cost of grass-fed beef is higher because the cost of corn is higher – even though the cattle is not eating corn.
-He explained that the cost of hay is higher because there is more demand to grow corn – think about that as you put ethanol in to your SUV to drive to the market and complain about the cost of grass-fed beef.
+You might be shocked that your farmer might explain as mine did today that the cost of grass-fed beef is higher because the cost of corn is higher – even though the cattle are not eating corn.
+He explained that the cost of hay is higher because there is more demand to grow corn – think about that as you put ethanol into your SUV to drive to the market and complain about the cost of grass-fed beef.
 Or he might tell you that you need to come earlier to get eggs – it kind of reinforces that there are only so many eggs his chickens can produce.